-Term Definition

-Reflection

-Kellection the throwing back by a body

-or surface of light, heat, or

-sound without absorbing it .

-Refraction a change in the direction of

-light as a result of its traveling

-at different speeds at different

-points along the wave front.

-Dispersion of Light the separation of white light

-Dispersion of Light into colors.

-Moonhow / Lungr Painhow a phonomonon similar to a

-Moonbow / Lunar Rainbow a phenomenon similar to a

-rainbow, produced by

-moonlight reflecting and

-refracting off water droplets in

-the air.

-Fogbow a phenomenon similar to a

-rainbow, produced by

-sunlight shining on fog
+Term Definition Reflection the throwing back by a body or surface of light, heat, or sound without absorbing it.
+Refraction a change in the direction of light as a result of its traveling at different speeds at different points along the wave front.
+Dispersion of Light the separation of white light into colors.
+Moonbow / Lunar Rainbow a phenomenon similar to a rainbow, produced by moonlight reflecting and refracting off water droplets in the air.
+Fogbow a phenomenon similar to a rainbow, produced by sunlight shining on fog.